cbecraft1184/teams-meeting-minutes-prod/docs/PROCESSING_VALIDATION.md

 - All processing decisions are audited with timestamps and reasons
 - Manual overrides record the admin user ID and justification
-- These safeguards apply equally to DOD and Commercial deployments
+- These safeguards apply to all deployments
 - Thresholds can be adjusted per deployment requirements